lamhq/tech-notes/pages/devops/aws/migration/sms.md

 **SMS** is a service that helps you to automate migrating on-premises servers to the AWS Cloud.

 It supports many VM types: Sphere, Hyper-V, SCVMM, and Azure VMs.

-It works by using incremental replications of server VMs over to AWS AMIs that can be deploved on Amazon EC2.
-It replicates your VMs over to AWS AMIs that you can use to be deployed on your Amazon EC2 instances.
+Minimizes cutover downtime by syncing VMs incrementally.

+Replicates VMs to AWS, syncing volumes and creating periodic AMIs.

+Supports Windows and Linux VMs only.

 ## Use cases